SynergyWholesale/WHMCS-Domains-Module/README.md

 # Contributing
-If you need some help getting started, please see our [contribution guide](CONTRIBUTING.md).
+If you are interested in contributing, and need some help getting started; please see our [contribution guide](CONTRIBUTING.md).

 # License
 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for further information.